Starting a Website

 Website Setup: I HIGHLY recommend setting up your website through WordPress.org.
 It's free, and how most professional websites are run.
 Using WordPress also means you own your own website & have full control over it, forever.

 Website Design: Once your website is up and running, it's time to design it.
-My favorite tool of all time is the Divi Visual Builder* from Elegant Themes*.
-In fact, it's what I used to build this website in just a few days!
-It requires NO knowledge of coding, and features a really unique drag & drop website building tool.
-Highly recommend!
+If you're creating a static website that needs a lot of design (like a course website or membership site) the Divi Visual Builder* from Elegant Themes* is my favorite!
+In fact, it's what I used to build The Unconventional RD Business Bootcamp.
+This theme requires no knowledge of coding, and features a really unique drag & drop website building tool.
+There is definitely still a learning curve, but it gives you total control over how your website looks.

 Running a Website